griffithlab/pVACtools/docs/pvacbind/features.rst

 By using the IEDB RESTful web interface, pVACbind leverages their extensive support of different prediction algorithms.

 In addition to IEDB-supported prediction algorithms, we've also added support for a variety of additional algorithms.
-The following table lists all algorithms supported by pVACbind, whether the algorithm is a MHC class I or class II algorithm, what type of scoring the algorithm returns (binding, presentation, or immunogenicity), whether it supports percentile ranks natively, supports normalized percentile ranks (``--use-normalized-percentiles`` flag), and whether the ``select`` algorithm shortcut includes this algorithm.
+The following table lists all prediction algorithms supported by pVACbind, whether the predictor is a MHC class I or class II algorithm, what type of scoring the predictor returns (binding, presentation, or immunogenicity), whether the algorithm supports percentile ranks natively, whether the predictor supports normalized percentile ranks (``--use-normalized-percentiles flag), and whether the ``select`` algorithm shortcut includes this predictor.

 .. list-table::
    :header-rows: 1